Ensibuuko/vue-bootstrap-template/template/README.md

 Based on the webpack-simple template for vue-cli.

 ## Contribution Setup
-Clone this repository and change to the directory
+Clone this repository and change to the directory of the template, make your changes, add a feature, improve a styling, whatever.
+PR it then.
 ```bash
 # Install dependencies
 npm install